SHIPS TODAY · v0.7.0

 # Per-namespace policies set once, enforced forever:

-ai-memory namespace set-standard agents/secops \
+ai-memory namespace set-standard --namespace agents/secops --id <standard-memory-uuid> \

 --governance '{"write":"approve","delete":"approve"}'